katedoctor/data_science_internship_test/name_recognition_solution/readme.md

 ## Inference
 To use the trained model for inference, you can refer to the inference script in this repository.

+## ISSUE
+Unfortunately, the model doesn't work as expected.
+The guess - I should look into labeling logic.
+If I have change to redo it, I would train custom model on dataset of mountains name from here - https://github.com/You-now-Who/dataset/blob/main/List%20of%20Mounains/Mountain.csv.

 # Very important
 Please, download 'very_important_image.jpg'.